discordutilitybot/utilitybot/.github/README.md

 and with python in general if you want to contribute.

 ## How to request a new functionality or feature.or wh
-If you want to requset a new feature or functionality you can go on the community discord and go to #feature-request to request a feature.
+If you want to request a new feature or functionality you can go on the community discord and go to #feature-request to request a feature.
-Although you can also create an issue on github to request a feature just make sure to explain the feature with screenshots if necessary.
+Although, You can also create an issue on github to request a feature just make sure to explain the feature with screenshots if necessary.

 ## Donating
 This project is an open source project and we currently need funds for hardware/hosting